Adversarial Flow Models: Introduction

 Adversarial training originates from generative adversarial networks (GANs)~\citep{goodfellow2014generative}.
-It itself is a standalone class of generative models that supports single-step generation.
-However, adversarial training from scratch often faces stability issues.
-A handful of recent works exploring adversarial training from scratch adopt non-standard architectural designs~\citep{huang2024gan,kang2023scaling,zhu2025exploring,hyun2025scalable}.
-Some further rely on the assistance of additional frozen feature networks~\citep{kang2023scaling,hyun2025scalable}.
-When we switch to a standard transformer architecture~\citep{vaswani2017attention}, the training simply diverges.
+It is itself a standalone class of generative models that supports single-step generation.
+However, adversarial training from scratch often suffers from stability issues.
+Recent works exploring adversarial training from scratch adopt non-standard architectures~\citep{huang2024gan,zhu2025exploring}.
+Some further rely on additional frozen feature networks~\citep{kang2023scaling,hyun2025scalable}.
+When we switch to a standard transformer architecture~\citep{vaswani2017attention}, training simply diverges.

-As shown in \cref{fig:flows}, we discover that one of the key reasons GANs are hard to train is that the adversarial objective alone does not present a single optimization target.
-This is markedly different from other established objectives, such as flow-matching, which has a unique ground-truth probability flow predetermined by the interpolation function, and autoregressive modeling, which has ground-truth token probabilities predetermined by the training corpus.
-In GANs, the generator is tasked to transport samples from the prior to the data distribution, but the adversarial objective only enforces the matching of the data distributions without constraining the transport plan.
-Therefore, there exist infinite valid transport plans that the generator may pick, influenced by the weight initialization and the stochastic training process.
-This causes optimization difficulties as the generator keeps drifting during training.
+As shown in \cref{fig:flows}, we find that one of the key reasons GANs are difficult to train is that the adversarial objective alone does not define a single optimization target.
+This differs markedly from other established objectives, such as flow matching, which has a unique ground-truth probability flow determined by the interpolation function, and autoregressive modeling, which has ground-truth token probabilities determined by the training corpus.
+In GANs, the generator is tasked with transporting samples from the prior to the data distribution, but the adversarial objective only enforces matching between the data distributions without constraining the transport map.
+Therefore, there are infinitely many valid transport maps that the generator may choose, depending on the weight initialization and the stochastic training process.
+This creates optimization difficulties because the generator keeps drifting during training.

-In this paper, we propose adversarial flow models, a class of generative models that unifies the adversarial and flow families of models under the same framework.
-Our model is trained by the adversarial objective.
-Therefore, it naturally supports single-step training and generation without wasting capacities on learning the intermediate timesteps needed by consistency methods.
-Our model also belongs to the flow family of models.
-Therefore, it has the same deterministic transport mapping for training stability, and it naturally supports multi-step training and generation.
-Our method can be trained on standard transformer architectures without modifications, which opens the door for wider adoption.
+In this paper, we propose adversarial flow models, a class of generative models that belongs to both the adversarial and flow families.
+Our models are trained with an adversarial objective, which naturally supports single-step training and generation without consuming model capacity to learn the intermediate timesteps required by consistency methods.
+At the same time, they belong to the flow family.
+Like flow matching, they learn a deterministic transport map, which improves training stability and naturally generalizes to multi-step training and generation.
+Our method can be trained on standard transformer architectures without modification, opening the door to wider adoption.